Halloween: If I Were A Witch's Hat

 Meanwhile in one of the posh craft shops in the town they have a proper witch's broomstick in the window, obviously hand made.
 They also have a witch's hat.
 My sister went in and asked how much the hat cost and they laughed.
 They got it from George’s Mini-Market , they said.

-The psychedelic folk rock group The Incredible String Band recorded a song called Witch's Hat way back in the 60s, which you can listen to here.
-It is a fine evocation of the state of childhood and although it is not explicitly about Halloween it creates a mood that is very like it.
+The psychedelic folk rock group The Incredible String Band recorded a song called Witch's Hat on an album called The Hangman's Beautiful Daughter, which you can listen to below.
+It is a fine evocation of the state of childhood and, although it is not explicitly about Halloween, it creates a mood that is very like it.

 It's an interesting song, if a little strange.